26 Fun Things to Do in Edinburgh with Kids (Free Options)

 The Royal Mile is around about 1.81km, starting at Edinburgh Castle and running all the way down to the Scottish Parliament at Holyrood Park.

-All year round there are free acts including magicians, musicians, artists and bagpipers who you can tip if you enjoy.
+All year round, there are free acts, including magicians, musicians, artists and bagpipers, who you can tip if you enjoy.

 The Royal Mile show really ramps up in August when the Edinburgh Festival Fringe kicks off the world’s biggest arts festival!